ConorsGit/ATIS-Generator/README.md

 Place the key in the variable in one of the first few lines in the program.
 It is clearly marked.

 **When using the program and it asks for the runway in use, if it is a single digit, place a zero before (ie. runway 8 = 08)**
+For multiple runways, split the runways with a / (ie. 18L/18R)